Are Few-Shot Learning Benchmarks too Simple ? Solving them without Task Supervision at Test-Time: Introduction

+Given this definition, we want to know if we can reach high performance on a benchmark with NLT methods.
+In particular, benchmarks that can be solved by NLT methods are definitely too ``simple'' and do not require proper task adaptation, in the sense of using test-time labels.
+We have reasons to suspect that NLT methods can reach high performance on Omniglot and miniImageNet because their class semantics are invariant across different episodes (Omniglot classes are always alphabet characters, \textit{mini}ImageNet classes are always object categories as defined by the WordNet taxonomy~\citep{miller1995wordnet,russakovsky2015imagenet}), and because the classes are randomly split between training and testing (there is no domain shift).

+\ignore{ Given this definition, if our goal is to evaluate the task adaptation capabilities of few-shot methods, then we should choose a benchmark that requires LT to be solved optimally.

+Despite their popularity and important role in pioneering the few-shot learning field, we argue that Omniglot and \textit{mini}ImageNet suffer from a lack of task diversity, in the sense that the class semantics are invariant across different episodes.

+Why is task diversity important ?
+Because task diversity makes LT necessary, as we will show with the following example.
+Consider the following set of shapes.
+How would you classify them ?

-In this case, the task remains ambiguous because clustering semantics (e.g. shape, color, border style) have not been specified.
-To classify such a set requires either supervision, such as a labeled support set, or to somehow know the class semantics beforehand.
+The task is ambiguous because there is a diversity of possible tasks (classify by shape, color, or border style).
+To classify the images either requires additional supervision in the form of LT or to somehow know the class semantics beforehand.

-Following that spirit, the Meta-Dataset, a collection of 10 datasets, was recently proposed as a harder and more realistic few-shot classification benchmark~\citep{triantafillou2019meta}.
-Among other things such as variable numbers of ways and shots, a key difficulty of the Meta-Dataset is that class semantics vary across episodes, since episodes are generated from a randomly selected dataset.
-We propose to use Centroid Networks to benchmark how hard this dataset is.
-In particular, we suggest looking at the \textit{gap} between the performance of Prototypical Networks and Centroid Networks, which we call the \textit{class semantics consistency criterion} (CSCC).